 Elementor introduces Custom Fonts.
-Add your self-hosted & Typekit fonts, and use them on your Elementor projects to create a unique brand language.
+Upload fonts to WordPress and add your self-hosted & Typekit fonts. use them on your Elementor projects to create a unique brand language.

 In Elementor, we’ve always placed top priority on providing you with the most extensive typography flexibility, since typography plays such a key role in web design.